 So, this is my get-out-and-vote-blog.
 Never think things are as they must be; rather, consider how God’s people can change things!
 I hope you vote.
 I pray you do.
 Because it matters!

-I hope you will vote for the common good rather than any special interest; we have to share this country with each other and this planet with other nations.
+I hope you will vote for the common good rather than any special interest.
+We must share this country with each other and this planet with other nations.
 Voting is one way to participate in that sharing.
-Taxes are another, but this blog is not about them.